This Decorated Baby Shower Cookies page includes these sections:

 ➡️Baby crib cookie by Cookie Cutter Lady on Etsy

 Here is a great bonus tip.
 Wondering how I get the beautiful soft pink you see on the crib or 'Baby in Bloom'?
 I use the Wilton maroon food color gel, but just a tiny dab!
 That's it.
-I'm an avid Americolor person, but I do not really care for either of their pinks for a baby girl.
+I'm an avid Americolor person, but the maroon gives a purple hue that makes the pink pop!

 This 'Baby in bloom' cutter is becoming more popular.
-This is another cookie cutter that I am glad I have.
-The customer really like it.
+This is another cookie-cutter that I am glad I have.
+The customer really likes it.

 ➡️Baby in bloom cookie cutter by Cookie Cutter Lady on Etsy